Jonathanbez/C_The_Programming_Language/README.md

 # C_The_Programming_Language
-My studies to book "C: The Complete Reference" by Herbert Schildt.
+My studies to book "C: The Complete Reference" by Herbert Schildt, and other courses and books.